Report (1st Day) (Continued)

 I turn now to Amendment 64.
 It would greatly broaden the scope of guidance to areas such as establishing effective banking and payment corridors, which are clearly beyond the remit of the Government to provide.
 For example, we cannot require banks to make payments on behalf of particular customers or to open new payment channels.
 The whole issue of how banks operate and the derisking that we have seen in certain parts of the world is reflective of that.
 A requirement to provide such detailed guidance would therefore be highly problematic.

-However, I do take on board some of the points raised by noble Lords about assuring that we publish guidance at the earliest opportunity, and I hope that I can offer some degree of further reassurance.
+However, I do take on board some of the points raised by noble Lords about assuring that we will publish guidance at the earliest opportunity, and I hope that I can offer some degree of further reassurance.
 While we cannot force banks to make commercial decisions one way or the other, we can certainly encourage them to do so.
-We can do that through clearly drafted humanitarian exemptions, general licences, guidance, and the ability to prioritise flexibly appropriate applications.
+We can do that through clearly drafted humanitarian exemptions, general licences, guidance and the ability to prioritise flexibly appropriate applications.
 I assure noble Lords that all of these can be delivered under the Bill as drafted.

 If I heard the noble Baroness, Lady Northover, and indeed my noble friend Lord Dundee correctly—I thank my noble friend for his support for the Government’s actions in this regard—they referred to how the Government “may” issue guidance.
 I can assure noble Lords that Clause 36 makes it clear that the Minister “must issue guidance”.
 As I said earlier, in the near future we will publish an initial framework for the exceptions and licences.